ADGEfficiency/programming-resources/data-engineering/README.md

 Row good for transactions

-## Colmuns / Fields to have in your data
+## Columns / Fields to have in your data

 Ensure that all Facts/Events have a business timestamp and an arrival/etl timestamp